All our sapphires are tested and certified!

-Raman spectrometry is a non destructive identification of gem materials, inclusions and even fillers.
+Raman spectrometry is a nondestructive identification of gem materials, inclusions, and even fillers.
 Raman spectra can also be obtained from mounted gems and thus plays a convenient and accurate role in gem testing.
 It also plays a vital role in detecting a wide array of materials such as HPHT treated diamonds, treated jade, etc.

-1.Distinguishing between a diamond and it’s imitations
+1.Distinguishing between a diamond and it’s limitations

 2.Distinguishing between Amethyst and Iolite